Peach: History

 Although its botanical name Prunus persica refers to Persia, peaches originated in China, where they have been cultivated since the Neolithic period.
 From the 1980s to the 2010s it was believed that cultivation started around 2000 BCE.
 In 2014 new research was published showing that domestication occurred as early as 6000 BCE in Zhejiang Province on the central east coast of China.
 The oldest archaeological peach stones are from the Kuahuqiao site near Hangzhou.
 Archaeologists point to the Yangtze River Valley as the place where the early selection for favorable peach varieties probably took place.

 A domesticated peach appeared very early in Japan, in 4700–4400 BCE, during the Jōmon period.
 It was already similar to modern cultivated forms, where the peach stones are significantly larger and more compressed than earlier stones.
 This domesticated type of peach was brought into Japan from China.
 Nevertheless, in China itself, this variety is currently attested only at a later date around 3300 to 2300 BCE.

 In India, the peach first appeared sometime between 2500 and 1700 BCE, during the Harappan period in the Kashmir.

-It is also found elsewhere in West Asia in ancient times.
+It was found elsewhere in West Asia in ancient times.
 Peach cultivation reached Greece by 300 BCE.
 Alexander the Great is sometimes said to have introduced them into Greece after conquering Persia, but no historical evidence for this claim has been found.
 Peaches were, however, well known to the Romans in the first century CE; the oldest known artistic representations of the fruit are in two fragments of wall paintings, dated to the first century CE, in Herculaneum, preserved due to the Vesuvius eruption of 79 CE, and now held in the National Archaeological Museum in Naples.
 Archaeological finds show that peaches were cultivated widely in Roman northwestern Continental Europe, but production collapsed around the sixth century; some revival of production followed with the Carolingian Renaissance of the ninth century.